CTA

 1. What is the difference between abstraction and encapsulation in object-oriented programming?

 Two primary concepts in object-oriented programming are abstraction and encapsulation.
-Abstraction is the process of reducing complex real-world entities down to their fundamental characteristics and presenting them in a simple manner.
+Abstraction is the process of reducing complex real-world entities down to their fundamental characteristics and simply presenting them.
 It points out the importance of keeping irrelevant information hidden and giving consumers access to only the necessary information.

 Abstraction in programming enables you to design abstract classes or interfaces that specify the shared characteristics and operations of a collection of related objects.
 It offers a generalized and simplified way to represent real-world entities, concepts, or systems.